jcseals/jcseals.github.io/_posts/2019-05-25-htb-chaos-walkthrough.md

 We get a login prompt, but we have no credentials to try.
 We could potentially brute-force the login, but there's usually a better way.
 Let's save this for later and continue enumeration.

-Now that we know what services are open to us, we can look for pubically available exploits for these services and specific versions.
+Now that we know what services are open to us, we can look for publicly available exploits for these services and specific versions.
 The searchsploit tool queries [exploit-db.com][2] from the cli:

 ```text
 ~/ctf/htb/chaos λ searchsploit -t webmin